 Over time, you will probably add a number of links from your content to many external websites and this will only multiply the problem.
 The more external links you add from your site, the greater the likelihood of having broken links on your site, or links pointing to pages with errors or non-existent pages …

-(The more links you add from your site to external sites, the more ‘broken’ links you will probably have)
+(The more links you add from your site to external sites, the greater the likelihood of having ‘broken’ links)

 Can you imagine what sending people to pages or sites that don’t exist can do to your business?